robotblox/XPS-15-9500-Catalina-10.15.6/README.md

 | Wireless               | N/A (intend to use ASUS AC53 USB when USB ports work)        |

+Quick Note: My serial number, MLB, and UUID have been removed from the config.plist.
+Please use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to create your own

 ## What Works

 iGPU: Works normally

 Keyboard: Works normally using VoodooPS2

-Touchpad & Touchscreen: Sometimes (read below)
+Trackpad & Touchscreen: Sometimes (read below)

 ## What Doesn't Work

-### Touchpad & Touchscreen
+### Trackpad & Touchscreen
+The trackpad & touchscreen operate with SSDT-XOSI and the necessary patches under ACPI + VoodooI2C + VoodooI2CHID.

-The touchpad operates with VoodooI2C + VoodooI2CHID and works nominally after booting into Mac OS X. Anywhere between 30 seconds - 5 minutes after booting into Mac OS however, the touchpad and touchscreen both become completely non-fuctional.
-If I move my fingers around on the touchpad vigorously, the cursor might move a little bit without animating it's movement, but overall it's unusable and requires a restart of the OS.
+It works nominally after booting into Mac OS X. Anywhere between 30 seconds - 5 minutes after booting into Mac OS however, the trackpad and touchscreen both become completely non-fuctional.
+If I move my fingers around on the trackpad vigorously, the cursor might move a little bit without animating it's movement, but overall it's unusable and requires a restart of the OS.
 The keyboard works fine during this time.

+I attempted to manually create an SSDT-GPIO as per the Opencore Dortania guide, but with that method the trackpad and touchscreen were never detected.

-See also: as reccomended by u/pwndupure on Reddit, this edit to VoodooI2C & VoodooI2CHID may work to fix this issue - https://github.com/VoodooI2C/VoodooI2C/issues/319#issuecomment-646437623
+See also: as reccomended by u/pwndupure on Reddit, [this edit](https://github.com/VoodooI2C/VoodooI2C/issues/319#issuecomment-646437623) to VoodooI2C & VoodooI2CHID may work to fix this issue.

 I have not been able to try this edit as I don't have access to a functional Mac with Xcode, and therefore I can't build the new kexts.
 If anyone gives this a shot and it works, please let me know.